Denied FMLA Leave To Care For A New Child, Sick Relative Or Yourself?

 - Your employer refuses to reinstate you in the same or similar position when you return

 - Your employment is terminated while you are on leave

-- Back Pay – Lost wages caused by an FMLA violation.
+- Back pay – lost wages caused by termination or an FMLA violation

-- Front Pay – Lost future wages during the time an employee seeks a new equivalent position as a result of an FMLA violation.
+- Front pay – future earnings during the time you are seeking a new equivalent position

-- Attorney’s Fees – If you win a lawsuit against your employer, they will be responsible for our fees if this is awarded
+- Attorney’s fees – if you win a lawsuit against your employer